Relative-Frame/DiscordUploads/README.md

-Hello, whomever decides to read such a mundane README file, this is the first upload to GitHub.
+Any changes to any of the repoitory or its assets is updated and reorded per the discretion of the author.